Ethics in Planning

 Code of Ethics Update

-The AICP Code of Ethics and Professional Conduct guides and inspires ethical decision-making and protects AICP-certified planners when faced with controversial or difficult choices.
-The Code is being updated to reflect the ever-changing issues that planners face, and members are invited to share their feedback.
+The AICP Code of Ethics and Professional Conduct guides and inspires ethical decision-making, while protecting AICP-certified planners when faced with controversial or difficult choices.
+The Code was updated in 2021 to reflect the ever-changing issues that planners face.

-- AICP Code of Ethics and Professional Conduct: This Code is a guide to the ethical conduct required of AICP members.
+This Code is a guide to the ethical conduct required of AICP members.
 The Code also informs the public of the principles to which professional planners are committed.
-Adopted April 2016.

 File a complaint of misconduct, seek informal advice, access annual reports